 Instead, the CISA exam is about using the knowledge you have in a practical way, as you would when working in the field.

-Here is a collection of CISA exam prep tips I gather from successful exam takers around the world.
-This is first post in a two-part series focusing on what you can efficiently study for the exam.
+Here is a collection of CISA exam prep tips I gathered from successful exam takers around the world.
+Let’s take a look at how you can get started on your CISA exam prep.

 Part 1: CISA Exam Prep Tips

 We’re going to start with some CISA exam prep tips.
 As I said above, preparation for the big exam is going to be an important part of the entire process.
 Here I will break down the steps of proper CISA exam prep.
 Remember that you do not have to follow every tip completely to the letter.

 Rather, this is meant as a guidepost or an outline of what you can do.
 It will be important for you to find the best study tips and practices that work for you.
 For example, if you work better with help, then you may want to find a study buddy who can go through the CISA exam prep with you until you are fully prepared for the test.